Updated December 15, 2017

 The Freely Associated States are sovereign nations previously under the administrative control of the United States.
-Since 1986, the Compact of Free Association (COFA) between the Republic of the Marshall Islands, the Republic of Palau, the Federated States of Micronesia (Chuuk, Kosrae, Yap, Pohnpei), and the United States allows COFA citizens to freely enter, lawfully reside, and work in the US in exchange for providing the US exclusive military control of the region.
+Since 1986, the Compact of Free Association (COFA) between the Republic of the Marshall Islands, the Republic of Palau, the Federated States of Micronesia (Chuuk, Kosrae, Yap, Pohnpei), and the United States allows COFA citizens to enter, lawfully reside, and work in the U.S. in exchange for providing the U.S. exclusive military control of the region.

 When the Compacts were originally signed, COFA migrants were eligible for Medicaid and other federal programs.
 However, these migrants were excluded from benefits as a consequence of the Personal Responsibility and Work Opportunity Reconciliation Act in 1996.

-- The Federated States of Micronesia has a higher per-capita enlistment rate in the U.S. military than any U.S. state and had more than five times the national per-capita average of casualties in Iraq and Afghanistan in 2008.
+- The Federated States of Micronesia has a higher per-capita enlistment rate in the U.S. military than any U.S. state and had more than five times the national per-capita average of casualties in Iraq and Afghanistan in 2008 according to a Christian Science Monitor 2010 article.

 At the Commission’s November 2015 board meeting, the board voted to make health equity for COFA Islanders a legislative priority for the Commission.
 The Commission recognizes that the legal non-immigrants living in Washington under the Compact of Free Association are in need of timely and cost-effective healthcare.